Making new disciples of Jesus Christ for the transformation of the world.

-To love all as Jesus loves, build Christ-centered community, and serve in a way that welcomes others into God's kingdom.
+To love all people like Jesus loves, build Christ-centered community and serve others in a way that welcomes them into God’s kingdom.

 God is the Creator and Ruler of the universe.
 He exists eternally in three persons: the Father, the Son, and the Holy Spirit.
 God is both holy and loving.

 Jesus Christ is the unique Son of God.
 He lived a sinless human life and died on the cross to atone for our sins.
 He rose from the dead and ascended to heaven and will return again to earth.

 The Holy Spirit is present in the world to make people aware of their need for Jesus Christ.
 When we receive Jesus as the leader of our lives and the forgiver of our sins, the Holy Spirit comes to live within us.
 He provides us with power for living, enables us to understand spiritual truth, and guides us in doing what pleases God.
 As Christians we seek to live under His control daily.